Last updated on Jan 16, 2018.

 6. Java – JVM Pool Size

 The Memory Pool Utilization graph shows what percentage of each pool is being used over time.
-When some of these Memory Pools, especially Old Gen or Perm Gen, approach 100% utilization and stay there, it’s time to worry.
+When some of these Memory Pools, especially Old Gen or Perm Gen, approach 100% utilization and stays there, it’s time to worry.
 Actually, it’s already too late by then.
 You have alerts set on these metrics, right?
 When that happens you might also find increased garbage collection times and higher CPU usage, as the JVM keeps trying to free up some space in any pools that are (nearly) full.
 If there’s too much garbage collection activity, it could be due to one of the following causes:

 - One particular pool is stressed, and you can get away with tuning pools.